 The part that Christians overlook is why they feel this way.
 In short, design determines fulfillment.
 Use your sanctified imagination for just a moment, and please don't think I'm weird for asking these questions.
 If a plane could experience emotions, do you think it would be more fulfilled sitting on the ground or flying through the clouds?
-If a race car could express thoughts, do you think it would be more fulfilled sitting in traffic or racing around a track?
+If a racecar could express thoughts, do you think it would be more fulfilled sitting in traffic or racing around a track?
 If a boat could talk, do you think it would be more fulfilled sitting in dry dock or cutting through the waves?

-It's easy for us to look at the design of inanimate objects (e.g. a plane, a race car, or a boat) and know if it is fulfilling its purpose.
+It's easy for us to look at the design of inanimate objects and recognize if they are fulfilling their purpose.
 Design determines fulfillment.
 For some reason, we find it difficult to use the same logic with people.
 We focus more on our individual design than on our human design.